linode/docs/docs/products/networking/cloud-firewall/get-started/index.md

 1. Log into your [Linode Cloud Manager](https://cloud.linode.com/) and select **Firewalls** from the navigation menu.

 1. From the **Firewalls** listing page, click on the Firewall whose rules you'd like to edit.
-This will take you to the Firewall's **Rules** page.
+This takes you to the Firewall's **Rules** page.

 1. Click on the ***more options ellipsis*** corresponding to the rule you'd like to edit and select **Edit** from the dropdown menu.